 - Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
 For non dairy, use a non dairy milk of your choosing.

-- Hershey Kisses- The original ones are gluten free and nut free (the flavored ones are not) but if you're allergic to dairy or vegan, make sure to use a gluten free/vegan chocolate kiss or gem.
+- Hershey Kisses- The original ones are gluten free and nut free (the flavored ones are not...please always check the labels and website for the most up to date information) but if you're allergic to dairy or vegan, make sure to use a gluten free/vegan chocolate kiss or gem.
 You can also make your own vegan kisses using a Hershey kiss mold and melting vegan chocolate chips into the mold.

 See my recipe card below for a complete list of the ingredients with measurements.